Marking the course and refreshing those markings as needed is an ongoing task for which the Committee is responsible.

 The fact that marking a difficult area as a penalty area may improve pace of play does not mean that the Committee should feel compelled to do so.
 There are many other competing considerations, such as retaining the challenge of the hole, the integrity of the architect’s original design intention and providing reasonably consistent outcomes for balls hit into similar types of areas throughout the course.
 For example, if a jungle borders the fairway on one hole and it has been marked as a penalty area, the Committee should consider treating similar areas the same way on other holes.

-The Committee should consider that a player who loses his or her ball outside a penalty area will have a greater penalty than someone whose ball is lost in the penalty area.
+The Committee should consider that a player who loses their ball outside a penalty area will have a greater penalty than someone whose ball is lost in the penalty area.
 If there are areas of thick rough close to the edge of the penalty area where balls could be lost, the Committee may want to consider including such areas in the penalty area.

 The Committee should not define sandy areas that would normally be bunkers as penalty areas.
 There may be cases where areas of sand flow naturally into a penalty area such as a beach.
 In this case the edge of the penalty area and the bunker may be immediately adjacent to each other with a portion of the sand being in the penalty area.